SrinjoyChanda/livesensor/README.md

-# livesensor
+# project
-i want to create  a sensor fault prediction project
+to create  a prediction project